 Establishing a scholarship with the Foundation for Seminole State College will create an everlasting memory of your generosity.
 Your contribution can help bright students — who may not otherwise have the opportunity to go to college — acquire the knowledge and education they deserve.

 There are three steps to creating a scholarship:

 An endowed scholarship will be awarded in perpetuity.

-Endowed scholarships are established with an initial gift of $1,000, followed by a gift of $3,000 a year for three years.
+Endowed scholarships are established with a minimum contribution of $10,000.
+The $10,000 can be a one-time gift or a pledge of up to three years.
 Once the fund reaches a minimum of $10,000, it is invested, and a scholarship is awarded based on the earnings.
-This type of scholarship lasts indefinitely, and an average annual award is $1,000.
+This type of scholarship lasts indefinitely, and an average annual award is $500.

-This type of scholarship is established with a minimum gift of $1,000 a year and a minimum three-year commitment.
+This type of scholarship is established with a minimum gift of $3,000 as a one-time gift or pledge of up to three years.
 Scholarships may be awarded after the first donation.
 Non-endowed scholarships can be created for timely events, departmental projects such as disaster relief scholarships or study abroad sponsorships, or for specific fields of study.

 After the MOU has been signed by the Foundation Executive Director and the scholarship donor, the document becomes a contract.
 The scholarship award process may begin once the appropriate funding has been established.

 If you are interested in establishing a scholarship, please email the Foundation.